aktowns/blog.ashleytowns.id.au/_posts/2013-04/2013-04-01-running-csharp-fsharp-xbuild-nuget-on-heroku.md

 ![xamarin studio](/images/Screen%20Shot%202013-04-01%20at%2010.30.26%20AM2.png)

-and re-order the fsproj build order, so `Program.fs` sits last (or your file with the entrypoint)
+and edit the .fsproj to re-order the build order, so `Program.fs` sits last (or your file with the entrypoint)

 ![re-order](/images/Screen%20Shot%202013-04-01%20at%2010.40.25%20AM2.png)